 STEP 2: baby steps

 The fitness regime of a financially fat person is longer.
 It requires daily baby steps.
-We need patience and to be determined.
+We need patience and determination.

 STEP 3: diagnose major areas of concern